Your membership has expired

 MORE ON TIRES

-No retailer received our highest ratings for brand or model selection, nor for having the model in stock.
-Based on this, and experience buying about 800 tires a year for testing, our tire experts recommend calling ahead or ordering tires online to save time.
+Looking at the rating details, there are further distinctions, with notable variations in selections, installation time, and waiting area.
+Based on the ratings for model selection, and experience buying about 400 tires a year for testing, our tire experts recommend calling ahead or ordering tires online to save time.

 Become a member to read the full article and get access to digital ratings.